400 mg Sofosbuvir

-- Have a current or previous infection with the hepatitis B virus, since your doctor may want to monitor you more closely.
+- A current or previous infection with the hepatitis B virus, since your doctor may want to monitor you more closely.

-- Have severe kidney problems or if you are on haemodialysis as the effects of SOVALDI on patients with severe kidney problems have not been fully tested.
+- Severe kidney problems or if you are on haemodialysis as the effects of SOVALDI on patients with severe kidney problems have not been fully tested.

 Tell your doctor if you:

 - Are pregnant or planning to become pregnant.
 SOVALDI is commonly used together with ribavirin or with peginterferon alfa and ribavirin.
 Ribavirin can damage your unborn baby.
 It is therefore absolutely essential that you (and your partner) take all precautions not to get pregnant during this therapy.
 You and your partner must use an effective birth control method during ribavirin treatment and during the 6 months after ribavirin treatment.
 It is very important that you read the “Pregnancy” section in the ribavirin product information very carefully.